ovh/docs/pages/platform/data-processing/40_TUTORIAL_calculate_pi/guide.en-gb.md

 ---
 title: Python - Calculating π number with Apache Spark
 slug: pi-spark
 excerpt: Calculting π number is a basic example about how to use Apache Spark.
-Let's find out how to do it !
+Let’s find out how to do it !
 section: Tutorials
 order: 1
 ---